Deportation Defense Attorney in Phoenix

 Several forms of relief may be available depending on your specific circumstances:

-• Filing a Motion to Terminate
+- Filing a Motion to Terminate

-• Combatting charges of inadmissibility or deportability from the Department of Homeland Security (DHS)
+- Challenging charges of inadmissibility or deportability from the Department of Homeland Security (DHS)

-• Requesting a withholding of removal
+- Requesting withholding of removal

-• Requesting a waiver of inadmissibility/deportability
+- Requesting a waiver of inadmissibility or deportability

-• Combatting USCIS denials
+- Challenging USCIS denials

 If you received a Notice to Appear, then deportation proceedings have started for you.
-Reach out to a qualified Phoenix deportation defense attorney at Essien Immigration Law as soon as possible.
+Reach out to a qualified Phoenix deportation defense attorney at Essien Law Firm as soon as possible.
 Call (602) 833-2650.
 Se habla Español.

 Can I Appeal the Immigration Judge's Decision?